LazarVell/NextJS-Event-Manager/README.md

 Also, while it is not specifically requested, I would like to implement an "unsub" logic to enable users to remove themselves from events as well as signing up.

 For authentication, NextAuth is used, which implements JWT.

+.env was included just for the purposes of making this project easier to setup for review.
+Such sensitive data should be kept secure.